Greszy/lab_week9/README.md

 The domain name from nslookup does not match the domain name use with ping command.
 This is because a few domain names are assigned to one IP address.

+#traceroute

+#How many of the hops are the same?
+What accounts for this?

 Core Tools

 curl and wget